 I offer one-time expert evaluations for people who live anywhere (see Evaluation/Consultation Service).

-For people who live in the New York City area, I offer outpatient treatment with medication, therapy, or both, depending on your preference and what’s likely to be most helpful for you.
+For people who live in the New York City area, I offer an initial consultation followed by outpatient treatment with medication, therapy, or both, depending on your preference and what’s likely to be most helpful for you.

 Medication treatment includes support and sometimes therapy.

 I offer cognitive-behavioral, insight-oriented, and supportive therapy for a range of conditions and emotional problems.